 Most of these patients won’t have any abnormalities on standard x-rays, so MRIs are used to confirm the diagnosis.
 Interestingly, several MRI studies have shown that a large percentage of asymptomatic tennis players will have varying degrees of labral and rotator cuff pathology.
 These findings justify the judicious use of non-operative modalities to try to get symptomatic patients better before subjecting them to surgery.

 Strains are clearly less severe than tears but can still result in significant missed playing time.
 Some players get back in a few days; for others it can take weeks.
 Initial treatment is rest with progressive stretching and strengthening of the shoulder.
 Once the pain in the shoulder has subsided, players often progress through a structured hitting program until they are able to play normally without pain.
 For players who fail to respond to conservative treatment, surgery is a viable option.
 Always consult with your physician for the best course of treatment and before returning to play after an injury.

-As the long tennis season starts to wind down, it won’t be uncommon for players of all levels to start experiencing some shoulder pain.
+It won’t be uncommon for players of all levels to start experiencing some shoulder pain this tennis season.
 The good news is that with some rest and rehabilitation, most of those affected will get back to playing without missing much time.

 Reviewed on November 28, 2018

 Dr. David Dines is an orthopedic surgeon at Hospital for Special Surgery.
 He serves as the medical director of the Association of Tennis Professionals (ATP Tour), the team physician for the US Davis Cup tennis team and an orthopedic consultant for the US Open Tennis Tournament.

 Dr. Joshua Dines is an orthopedic surgeon and member of the Sports Medicine and Shoulder Service at Hospital for Special Surgery.
 He serves as a team physician for the US Davis Cup tennis team.